-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grundy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Grundy is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Grundy who work in office and administrative support (18.12%), sales jobs (12.62%), and teaching (12.30%).
+Unlike some towns, Grundy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grundy are a mix of both white- and blue-collar jobs.
+Overall, Grundy is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Grundy who work in office and administrative support (20.83%), sales jobs (15.15%), and teaching (13.64%).

-The per capita income in Grundy in 2010 was $21,788, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $87,152 for a family of four.
+The per capita income in Grundy in 2010 was $20,972, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $83,888 for a family of four.
 However, Grundy contains both very wealthy and poor people as well.

-Grundy is a very ethnically-diverse town.
+Grundy is a somewhat ethnically-diverse town.
 The people who call Grundy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grundy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grundy include Irish, African, German, and Scots-Irish.
+Important ancestries of people in Grundy include Irish, German, Ethiopian, and Scots-Irish.

 The most common language spoken in Grundy is English.
-Other important languages spoken here include Gujarathi and African languages.
+Other important languages spoken here include African languages and Gujarathi.